nanjalaruth/Learning-linux/README.md

 -b which displays the bytes (size)
 -c which displays the characters

+the paste command can be piped to the cut command outputting the results of the cut command

 ### combining unix commands with pipes
 pipes allows the sending of output from one command to any other as long as the second command accepts input of some sort for example;